dominikwilkowski/postfixcsv/README.md

 ### Limitations

-- The package will produce bugs with spreadsheets that have more than 676 columns.
+- The package will produce bugs with spreadsheets that have more than 701 columns.
 I did no feel I should add a catch there for the purpose of this small test.
+  (For the sake of staying close to what spreadsheet apps do otherwise I would have simply implemented an numerical postfix which does not have any limitations)
 - The data is currently looped over twice for creating a GRID object and the actual render loop.
 This can and should be optimized in the future.
+- I would also look into a more battle tested `IsNumber` method as mine seems to work but I'm not sure in what condition it may fail ;)

 ### Design decisions